 Q. What is the timeframe for funding?

-A. Funding can only be provided for events/activities that take place during the official dates of Victims and Survivors of Crime Week, which is from May 26, 2019 to June 1, 2019.
-Expenditures must be for expenses that occur for planning or holding events/activities during the Week, or for wrap-up activities following the Week.
-For detailed deadlines, please consult the Victims and Survivors of Crime Week 2019 Funding Guide.
+A. Funding can only be provided for events/activities that take place during the official dates of Victims and Survivors of Crime Week, which is from May 24, 2020 to May 30, 2020.
+Expenditures must be for expenses that occur for planning or holding events/activities during Victims and Survivors of Crime Week, or for wrap-up activities following Victims and Survivors of Crime Week.
+For detailed deadlines, please consult the Victims Week 2020 Funding Guide.

 Q. Where can I find guidance on organizing a Victims and Survivors of Crime Week event or activity?